MoSPDude/ZXTeensyIF1/README.md

 To firmware update, place the file on the SD card and select the option from the Menu ROM - then wait for the Spectrum to restart (!!
 It will take a minute !!).

+### Preparing the SD Card

+ESXDOS has trouble loading if it is not "early" on the SD card,

+* Format the SD card with FAT32
+* Extract ESXDOS on computer, and transfer all directories and ESXMMC.BIN to the SD card
+* Transfer the MF128.ROM, MENU.ROM and ZXTEENSY.CFG
+* Create ROMS directory, and add other ROMs
+* Add any other files

 ## Version History

 ### Hardware

 * v0.5 PCB prototype
     * HAS NOT BEEN MANUFACTURED YET
-    * Moved the ROMCS and DataDir output to pins 36 and 37, to free up Serial8 pins
+    * Moved the ROMCS and DataDir output to pins 36 and 37, to free up pins 34 and 35
-    * Added an ESP-01S header, and Pololu D24V5F3 header
+    * Added an ESP-01S header, and header for 3.3V regulator (eg. Pololu D24V5F3)
+        * The ESP-01S can take over 300mA, so requires a separate regulator
-        * The Pololu D24V5F3 is a 3.3v regulator to power the ESP-01S module
+        * The Pololu D24V5F3 is a 3.3V 500mA regulator module, available from The Pi Hut
         * I had to re-organise the left side of the board to make room
-    * Connected the Serial8 pins 34 and 35, to the ESP-01S header
+    * Connected the UART5 (Serial8) pins 34 and 35, to the ESP-01S header
 * v0.2 PCB prototype
     * First PCBs made, and tested
         * Microdrive, RS232, ZX Net and nROMCS on external edge connector working